 In December 2004, the U.S. Congress passed and the President signed the Commercial Spectrum Enhancement Act (CSEA, Title II of P.L.
 108-494), creating the Spectrum Relocation Fund to streamline the relocation of Federal systems from existing spectrum bands to accommodate commercial use by facilitating reimbursement to affected agencies of relocation costs.
-In fiscal years 2012, 2009, and 2007, Southwestern received \$17,000,000, \$17,730,000, and \$8,091,360, respectively, in spectrum relocation funds, as approved by the Office of Management and Budget, and as reported to the Congress.
-In fiscal years 2016 and 2015, Southwestern expensed \$1,642,676 and \$2,818,916, respectively.
-Expenses incurred represent labor, service contracts, travel, and other administrative costs.
+In fiscal years

+2012, 2009, and 2007, Southwestern received \$17,000,000, \$17,730,000, and \$8,091,360, respectively, in spectrum relocation funds, as approved by the Office of Management and Budget, and as reported to the Congress.
+In fiscal years 2017 and 2016, Southwestern expensed \$672,519 and \$1,642,676, respectively.
+Expenses incurred represent labor, construction contracts, travel, and other administrative costs.
 This activity is non-reimbursable through the rate-making process.

-(q) Derivative and Hedging Activities
+(g) Derivative and Hedging Activities